leemarreros/supply-chain-blockchain/project-6/README.md

 * dotenv - Since I didn't want to hard code my credentials of Infura.
 I used dotenv for injecting the credentials at compile time and also for not publishing in Github.
 * truffle-hdwallet-provider - This wallet help me to creat a HD wallet provider and connect to Infura, step require to connect to *rinkeby* network.
+* ipfs-http-client - Library used for saving an image to IPFS through Infura.
+* buffer - Require library for creating the appropriate form for saving an image in the cloud
 * Truffle v4.1.14 (core: 4.1.14)
 * Solidity v0.4.24 (solc-js)
 * node v.11.14.0